dakangsiji/opensuler/README.md

 # infra-openeuler
-The repo holds all of the application definition yamls for openeuler community
+The repo holds all of the application definition yamls for openeuler community！